 About Kent

-One of the few California employment lawyers with extensive class action trial experience, Kent’s practice has helped to shape California class action law, with multiple published decisions resulting.
-He was part of the trial and appellate team that won a landmark California Supreme Court decision that formulated class action certification and trial management principles in employment cases.
-He has also successfully argued before the California Court of Appeal on issues involving attorney conflicts of interest in employment class actions.
+Notably, Kent is one of the few California employment lawyers with extensive class action trial and appellate experience.
+His involvement in landmark cases has helped to shape California class action law, with multiple published decisions.
+Kent was part of the trial and appellate team that won a closely followed California Supreme Court decision that formulated new class action certification and trial management principles in employment cases.
+Kent has also successfully argued before the California Court of Appeal and the Ninth Circuit in employment class action cases, addressing topics ranging from attorney conflicts of interest to whether state employment laws apply on oil drilling rigs operating off the coast of California on the Outer Continental Shelf.

 contact me